 - (potential intra-abdominal source of sepsis / inflammatory splenomegaly)

 Now we must consider a differential diagnosis that explains all of the above clinical problems, otherwise our diagnosis is incomplete or incorrect.
-Here I was suspecting an intra-abdominal problem, and indeed this could account for all of the patient’s clinical problems.
+Here an intra-abdominal problem seemed the likely explanation.

 - LEFT-SIDED INFRA-DIAPHRAGMATIC INFLAMMATORY PATHOLOGY, suggested by: